 There are a few options for nurseries for children including the Garderie Tom Pouce Station de Peisey-Vallandry, who look after very young children.
 The ESF also have a snow garden where children as young as three years old can begin to learn to ski.

-Peisey-Vallandry has plenty of rustic, traditional restaurants serving delectable food.
+Peisey-Vallandry ski resort has plenty of rustic, traditional restaurants serving delectable food.
 Le Coeur de Vall's sophisticated yet rustic atmosphere is a great place to taste some of the delicious local cuisine.
 Chez Felix Rosuel is one of the restaurants most popular with locals and guarantees a great meal.
 For a hearty lunch on the mountain try L’Adress, who serve fantastic pizzas.

-Après ski in Peisey-Vallandry is rather low key but there a couple of bars that tend to have a good atmosphere with live sport and music playing until the small hours of most evenings.
+Après ski in Peisey-Vallandry ski resort is rather low key but there a couple of bars that tend to have a good atmosphere with live sport and music playing until the small hours of most evenings.
 Greg's Bar is a good venue that stays open until late and Mojo Bar serves great cocktails and tends to have music playing up until 2am.
 Night-owls may have to head to nearby Les Arcs to reach the busier late-night clubs.

 Non-skiers who enjoy hiking and snowshoeing will be kept well entertained with great walks up and down the valley.
 Those looking for more leisurely activities will enjoy the shops, ice-skating rink and bowling alley; or can head to one of the local spas to indulge in some rest and relaxation.